Who's the twirler?

 If the above was a short answer, here is my long answer: I grew up studying the Royal Academy of Dance syllabus and finished my Advanced 2 with Distinction in 2016.
 I twirled onstage at the Genée International Ballet Competition before bouréeing off to the University of Michigan.
 Go Blue!

-Here in Ann Arbor, I double major in Communication and Spanish and minor in Dance.
-I’m a Senior Arts Editor for The Michigan Daily and I teach beginning ballet in nearby Chelsea.
+Here in Ann Arbor, major in Spanish and minor in Dance and American Culture.
+I’m a Senior Arts Editor for The Michigan Daily and I teach ballet in nearby Chelsea.

 I write about ballet because I deeply, truly, love this art form.
 I believe it has the distinct power to preserve history and reflect progress, to create beauty and pay respect to pain, and to reach anyone with an appreciation for the capacity of art to make sense of the world.
 You are one of those people, so thank you for twirling with me!